-(ITAL Hoyt's "A Day and a Night," De Wolf Hopper and Stuart Robion.
+Hoyt's "A Day and a Night," De Wolf Hopper and Stuart Robson.

-Hoyt's "A Day and a Night," at Wolf Hopper and Stuart Robust.
+Wolf Hopper and Stuart Robson.

 New York Correspondence.

-Charles Hoyt has given us "A Day and a Night" at the Garrick, which did not quite come up to the poet's description: And the night shall be filled with music, And the cares which infest the day Shall fold their tents like the Arabs, And as silently steal away.
-To be sure there was plenty of music, such as it was, but the cares which infest the day failed to fold their tents, although Hoyt val-tantly continued to steal away in the con-struction of his skit.
-The trouble appears to be that Hoyt has too good a memory and can't forget the things he made his actors ay and do in "A Stranger in New York."
-"Familiarity," as Billy Birch used to say, "breeds despise," and there was such a familiarity about the lines and situations of "A Day and a Night" that the charm of novelty was lacking, and the feeling of "de-spise" was allowed to creep h.
-Devoif Hopper has blossomed out as a legitimate comedian, minus "horse play," in Soma's latest musical perpetuation called "There is the true Sousa snap to the music, and the opera is going to be a success, but it looks as though the "horse play" of Hop-per would have to be introduced in order to satisfy the people, who want Hopper to live up to his name.
-There is large, crying with King Richard, "A horse!
+Charles Hoyt has given us "A Day and a Night" at the Garrick, which did not quite come up to the poet's description: And the night shall be filled with music, and the cares which infest the day shall fold their tents like the Arabs, And as silently steal away.

+To be sure there was plenty of music, such as it was, but the cares which infest the day falled to fold their tents, although Hoyt valiantly continued to steal away in the construction of his skit.
+The trouble appears to be that Hoyt has too good a memory and can't forget the things he made his actors and do in "A Stranger in New York."
+"Familiarity." as Billy Birch used to say, "breeds despise," and there was such a familiarity about the lines and situations of "A Day and a Night" that the charm of novelty was lacking, and the feeling of "despise" was allowed to creep in.
+DeWolf Hopper has blossomed out as a legitimate comedian, minus "horse play," in Soma's latest musical perpetuation called "The Charletin."
+There is the true Sousa snap to the music, and the opera is going to be a success, but it looks as though the "horse play" of Hopper would have to be introduced in order to satisfy the people, who want Hopper to live up to his name.
+Indeed, one can imagine the long comedian, who worked through two acts before he caught a laugh, crying with King Richard, "A horse!
 A horse!
 My kingdom for a horse!"

-De Wolf Hopper has changed his nake-up in "The Charlatan" to make t more comical, and has dropped unesired dignity in favor of popular faetiousness, much to the improvement if the play as given at the Knickerocker, New York.
+BUFFALO NEWS SEP 18 TEN The trouble with Sousa's latest opera, "The Charlatan," according to one paper, is that it's neither fish, flesh nor fowl, neither comic opera, opera comique nor grand opera, though it smacks of all three.
+JUSE, N. Y. - STANDARD.
+SEP[28]198 De Wolf Hopper has changed his nake-up in "The Charlatan" to make more comical, and has dropped unesired dignity in favor of popular faetiousness, much to the improvement if the play as given at the Knickerocker, New York.
 Hopper was to erious in the first attempts.

-Hopper's Improved Makeup.
-DeWolf Hopper made a vast improvement in his makeup in "The Charlatan" hast night, and was received with in-
+NEW YORK TRIBUNE.
+SEP 22 De Wolf Hopper will continue to present "The harlatan" at the Knickerbocker Theatre until october 8, and will not avail himself of the option in his contract to continue his engagement there for ten weeks.
+Mr. Hayman is now megotiating for Miss Viola Allen, in "The Christian," to follow Mr. Hopper's engagement.
+NEW YORK EVENING SUN the Knickerbocker plays ALL SELENY, PA., -RECORD BETROIT, MICH., Tribung 189 Date.

 SEP 18.1898

-new wheelbarrow, has

 , they achieve.

-Charlatan," DeWolf Hopper's in Montreal.
-When Hopper first open-ed with "El Capitan" it was suggest-ed by some of the members of The ed by some of the members of The Lambs club to send him a telegram wishing him success.
+Charlatan," DeWolf Hopper's new wheelbarrow, has ade a big hit In Montreal.
+When Hopper first opened with "El Capitan" it was suggested by some of the members of The ed by some of the members of The Lambs club to send him a telegram wishing him success.
 There were quite a number present that night in the club, and each individual wrote a short telegram.
 The messages were then pasted together forming a string of telegrams that reached clear across the room.
-At the last moment Barry-more entered, and being asked to add a sentiment, glanced over the string, and affixing a blank, wrote "Collect.
+At the last moment Barrymore entered, and being asked to add a sentiment, glanced over the string, and affixing a blank, wrote "Collect.
 Barrymore."
 Hopper paid the bill.

 NEW YORK MORNING TELEGRAPH.
+SEP 20 .
+888

+Hopper's Improved Makeup.